-If you look back at past G7 Summit agendas, you’ll see many of the same themes: reducing inequality, promoting women’s equality, and advancing global security among them.
+Looking back at past G7 Summit agendas, you’ll see many of the same themes: reducing inequality, promoting women’s equality, and advancing global security.

-This year, the to-do list for the leaders of seven of the world’s economic and political heavyweights is long — from taking meaningful action on climate change, to tackling the hunger crisis, and unlocking financing to end extreme poverty.
+This year, the to-do list for the leaders of seven of the world’s economic and political heavyweights is long — from taking meaningful action on climate change and tackling the hunger crisis to unlocking financing to end extreme poverty.

-Humanitarian groups follow the meetings closely because their outcomes have the ability to affect overseas development aid, the fight against global poverty, and investment in climate action, among other things.
+Humanitarian groups follow the meetings closely because their outcomes can affect overseas development aid, the fight against global poverty, and investment in climate action, among other things.

-This year’s meeting, which will be held in Hiroshima, Japan, from May 19-21, is particularly important because, to put it frankly, the world has a lot of pressing challenges to address right now: climate change; Russia’s war in Ukraine; a global food crisis; and the debt crisis, to name a few — with all of these crises pushing increasing numbers of people into extreme poverty.
+This year’s meeting, which will be held in the city of Fasano in Apulia, Italy, from June 13-15, is particularly important because, to put it frankly, the world has a lot of pressing challenges to address right now: climate change, the growing humanitarian crisis in Gaza, and a global food crisis, to name a few — with all of these crises pushing increasing numbers of people into extreme poverty.

-So let’s take a look at what the G7 is and how it came about; what the Leaders’ Summit has to focus on this year; and how we can all use our voices to urge the G7 leaders to use this opportunity to drive real, positive change.
+So, let’s take a look at the G7 and how it came about, what the Leaders’ Summit has to focus on this year, and how we can all use our voices to urge the G7 leaders to use this opportunity to drive real, positive change.

 How and Why Did the G7 Form?